peterjurich/templates/how-to/request-new-recording.md

  The Chronologue committee reviews requests for recordings on a rolling basis, so you can submit your proposal any time.
 Your patience is appreciated.
 Filling out your application completely and thoughtfully is the best way to ensure success.
 If we see great promise in your ambitions, but still have some clarifying questions for you, we will invite you and your team for a short video interview.

-For a detailed description of the decision process flow, please see (forthcoming doc).

 If, for whatever reason, we do not approve your request, we will provide a detailed summary of why your request was denied and, in particular cases, recommendations moving forward.
 This does not automatically bar you from submitting again.
 Instead, we encourage you to read our notes, reflect on your project and determine how you can better shape your proposal for next time.

 While you are welcome to request again, please wait a minimum of 6 months from your rejection.